 A small but deadly group of diverse First Nations women gathered and learnt new skills and shared stories.

-Three beginners started their very first baskets as guided by Aunty Donna and skilled community members who also joined the group.
+Three beginners started their very first baskets as guided by Aunty Donna with skilled community members also joined the group and supported such as Bek Jakobi.

 A new mum learnt to weave a Torres Strait Islander ball called a kai for her son.